 Above: I have a lot of extra paint lying around from Remodelista posts on recommended Paint Colors.

 What are Volatile Organic Compounds, and why are they in paint?

-According to Shari Steber (owner of Timber Pro Coatings, an eco-friendly stain manufacturer based in Portland, Oregon), the biggest contributors to VOCs in paints and stains are chemical solvents—the materials that enable the other ingredients to blend together—as well as the chemical driers: materials that allow the product to dry.
+According to Shari Steber (owner of Timber Pro Coatings, an eco-friendly stain manufacturer based in Portland, Oregon), the biggest contributors to VOCs in paints and stains are chemical solvents (the materials that enable the other ingredients to blend together) and the chemical driers (the materials that allow the product to dry).